A Family Guide to the Arkansas School for the Deaf

 There is no cost to attend the Arkansas School for the Deaf.
 All meals, transportation, speech, language, and audiology services, tutoring, physical and occupational therapy, and on-campus health services are provided at NO COST to families of our students.

-Families of our students need only provide basic school supplies and spending money for activities.
+Families of our students need only provide basic school supplies and spending money on activities.

 Top Ten Reasons for ASD